 Italian Walking Holiday Reading List

 On a walking holiday there is no better way to bring an area to life than by reading.
-On the tours we often read aloud short passages from books relating to the areas we are travelling in, and people appreciate the extra colour this adds to the walk.
+On the tours we often read aloud short passages from books relating to the areas in which we are travelling, and people appreciate the extra colour this adds to the walk.
 The following is a selection of fictional and non-fictional novels set in the regions of the tours and some are general background reading which you may enjoy:

 Vanilla Beans and Brodo - Isabella Dusi